bailey572/devops/docker/demo/DockerNotes.md

 This will pull down the ubuntu image and begin executing the commands to build our new docker image.
 The ***-t=*** option is used to specify the new image name.
 The ***:v1*** appends a version tag to the image.

-If everything went right, you should see similiar output.
+If everything went right, you should see similar output.
 ```
 [+] Building 102.2s (10/10) FINISHED
  => [internal] load build definition from Dockerfile                                                                               0.0s